-Tipton-Rosemark Academy, accredited through the Southern Association of Colleges and Schools, began in 1965, when a group of citizens became concerned about the quality of their children's education because prayer and the Bible had been removed from public schools.
+Tipton-Rosemark Academy, dual-accredited through the Southern Association of Independent Schools and the Southern Association of Colleges and Schools, began in 1965, when a group of citizens became concerned about the quality of their children's education because prayer and the Bible had been removed from public schools.
 It was their desire that Christian teaching remain a part of their children's education.
 They established an elementary school (1-8) in a house in Munford and named it Tipton Academy.
 A new school facility was built in Brighton in 1967 and doubled in 1970 with a kindergarten facility being added.
 In 1970 the Academy also purchased Rosemark School from Shelby County to expand its system to include grades 9-12 and named this Rosemark Academy.
 In 1986, the seventh and the eighth grades were moved to the high school campus as the initial step in consolidation of all grades (K-12) on the Rosemark campus.

 In 1988, a new elementary school was built on the Rosemark campus for grades 1-6, while the existing building was converted for use as a kindergarten.
 The school then combined the names to become Tipton-Rosemark Academy.

 In 1992, four additional rooms were added to the elementary school.
 From 1992 to 1998 four classrooms were then added to the campus.
 The Lord has truly blessed our school as it continues to grow.

 A Capital Campaign began in 1998 with more than $550,000 being raised to expand the facilities to include a middle school.
 Ground breaking for what is now known as Founders Hall Middle School was held in the fall of 1999.
 Founders Hall contains a modern gymnasium, a computer lab, a science lab, and middle school classrooms.
 A plaque dedicating the building to the founding fathers and those parents and friends committed to establishing and continuing quality education in a Christian environment now hangs in the entry hall.